 For some units that typically operate as "must-run", unit commitment is imposed on the model.
 Specifically, the Bluewaters units, Muja 7 and 8, Collie, Kwinana NewGen, cogeneration units and other generators meeting private loads are treated as units that must generate whenever they are available.
+The status of "must-run" units will be reviewed in this year's back-casting study.

-8.1.2 Planned maintenance and forced outages
+7.1.2 Planned maintenance and forced outages